jerryjappinen/bellevue-docs/overview/project-structure.md

 	|_ services/                     // JS custom (reactive) services
 	|_ store/                        // JS state management code
 	|_ styles/                       // Global base styling and style utilities
-		|_ svg/                      // SVG assets that will be compiled into a sprite
 		|_ base/
 		|_ definitions/
 		|_ keyframes/